Showing the text "information".

 • Cross-platform transformations of environmental advocacy

-Social media platforms are increasingly leveraged to communicate sustainability issues.
+Social media, search engines and other platform services are increasingly leveraged to communicate sustainability issues.
 With each platform having its unique features and “logic,” different kinds of content are given visibility across different platforms.
 How do platform-specific characteristics and forms of engagement shape the form and content of advocacy?

 An observatory serves as a collaborative platform for monitoring trends across these three domains and as a testing ground for developing new strategies to critically examine this rapidly changing field.